joseherrerasamp/Telemetry/README.md

 # Telemetry
 Satellite's telemetry analysis using Python.

-The code here developed is used to extract from a TELEMETRY file the information concerning time, orbit position and attitude from a given satellite.
+Binary file "telemetry.bin" contains all the telemetry information of a certain satellite.
+I will try to parse all this information according to an EXCEL file which describes how is the information stored on the binary file.

-Datascience mechanisms are used to extract the data in the FILE (binary file) and then this data is exported to different STK files extensions.
-This files could then be imported in a STK scenario for simulation.
+Using DataScience mechanisms, I will parse and extract the information regarding time, orbital position and attitude.
+This information will then be stored in files that can be imported to STK to perform scenario simulations.